frankwiersma/linkedin-post-vault/README.md

 - Try refreshing and running the extraction again
 - Check your internet connection

-### Icons not showing
-- Make sure you've generated the icon files (see [ICON_INSTRUCTIONS.md](ICON_INSTRUCTIONS.md))
-- Icons must be in the `icons/` folder with exact filenames: icon16.png, icon32.png, icon48.png, icon128.png

 ## Privacy & Security 🔒

 - **100% Local**: All data processing happens in your browser